adityaastro/meraki_labs_job_assignment/docs/EVAL.md

 This document describes how to evaluate the PDF Questions Extractor system, including automated metrics, manual verification procedures, and quality assessment frameworks.

+The system uses **native PDF processing** via OpenRouter, sending entire PDFs directly to Gemini for extraction with full document context.
+This approach significantly improves accuracy compared to page-by-page processing.

 ---

 ## 1. Automated Evaluation